The SsangYong Musso has received some updates for 2022, but it hasn’t received as many as in its home market of Korea.

 Power in the 2022 SsangYong Musso comes from the same 2.2-litre turbo-diesel four-cylinder engine as before, making 133kW of power and 400Nm of torque in the regular-length model.

 Opting for the XLV ups the torque output to 420Nm.

 There’s a six-speed manual transmission, or a six-speed Aisin automatic.

 A switchable four-wheel drive system is standard, complete with low-range.

-Combined fuel economy for the Musso ELX manual is 7.9L/100km on the combined cycle, jumping to 8.2L/100km for the long-wheelbase XLV.
+Combined fuel economy for the Musso ELX manual is 7.9L/100km on the combined cycle, increasing to 8.2L/100km for the long-wheelbase XLV.

 The whole range comes with a 75L fuel tank.

 The standard-length Musso measures 5095mm long, 1950mm wide and 1840mm tall, with a 3100mm wheelbase.